LeandraR/leandra-nav-exercise/README.md

 There are clearly some margin/padding areas that needs to be tinkered with still, especially with the on click Profile sub menu.
 The flex box needs a bit of work for the overall menu, as there is a 'Link' item partially hidden by the Profile item.

 I also need to format the mobile menu when it is revealed.
 I would add different margins & padding to better render it to the PSD.
-I also need to tinker with the JavaScript to reveal the second Link's sub-menu on click.
+It would be fun to do a slide-in animation also!
+I need to tinker with the JavaScript to reveal the second Link's sub-menu on click.

 I think it would take me another 30-60 minutes to finish it to my liking (slightly perfectionist tendencies ;) ).
 In the long run, I would prefer to use SASS or another CSS pre-processor to better modularize the CSS file to prevent it from becoming too unruly.